Selling a House With an Ongoing Lawsuit in [market_city]

 Knowing these things can help you set realistic goals for your home sale.

-Dealing with negotiations during a lawsuit means using smart strategies.
+Negotiating during a lawsuit requires smart strategies.
 Here are some ways to do that:

-• Transparent Communication: Talk openly about the lawsuit with buyers.
+• Transparent Communication: Talk openly with buyers about the lawsuit.
 This helps build trust.

 • Highlighting Positives: Focus on the good parts of your home to make up for the lawsuit.

-• Pricing Strategy: Set a price that considers the lawsuit but still aims for fairness.
+• Pricing Strategy: Set a price that accounts for the lawsuit while maintaining fairness.

 • Understanding Buyer Objections: Listen to what worries buyers and offer fixes, like setting up an escrow account.